Skip to main content

 I’ve wanted to try Scotch Eggs for the longest time.
 Now that’s some serious comfort food!
 Nargisi Chicken Kofta is essentially an Indian-style scotch eggs curry.
 We’ll batter our boiled eggs in a spiced minced chicken mixture, and fry those eggs to perfection.
 Add them into a luscious tomato gravy and you’ve got yourself the perfect feast on a cold snowy night!
 I guarantee that this recipe will soothe your soul and be the ultimate treat to your family!

-This Chicken Nargisi Kofta Curry will seriously be a game changer for a holiday dinner!
+This nargisi kofta curry will seriously be a game changer for a holiday dinner!
 I definitely recommend you serve with Cast Iron Naan or Rumali Roti for the ultimate feast!
 You’ll love the juiciness of the meat enveloping that incredible boiled egg!

 Are you ready to switch things up for your holiday cooking?
 Get ready to bundle up with this warming winter chicken recipe and let’s get cooking!